LucaIsMyName/fuzzyFindJs/README.md

 - `removeFromIndex()` - Remove items from index
 - Plus all utility functions (serialization, highlighting, caching, etc.)

-## To Do's
+## 📎 To Do's

 - [ ] Add (optional) dictionary imports for english, german ,spanish, france, ... as json files with the eg 500 most common expressions to be used as dictionary
   - [ ] implemenent a native way to use these dictionary ON top of your own OR instead
-- [ ] Numbers inside search -> need to be done way better
 - [ ] Make global weighting/Scoring more nuanced and try out different combinations
-- [ ] Make signs "_" and "*" work better inside words like eg. "api_controller1234"
-- [ ] Make Numbers work better inside words like eg. "api_controller1234"
-- [ ] make phrases/phrasing better/fine-grained
-- [ ] make features a plugin system and devloper can add custon features when using fuzzyFindJs (own additional logic and the place/time where it runs (before in between or after the others))
+- [ ] make "features" a "plugin system" and devwloper can add custom features when using fuzzyFindJs (create own additional logic and the place/time where it runs (before in between or after the other features))